Background and aim of FGD

 Young kids are the most vulnerable during haze and parents collectively can significantly influence the practices of local businesses.
 Therefore, we are looking for parents of kids of 15 years old and below, and have experienced haze before in Singapore.
 No prior knowledge of haze is required.
 You are encouraged to participate if you are an active member of an existing parents network and your views can reflect the shared sentiment among your peers.
 Your input will be incorporated in our awareness campaigns that will help expedite our transition to a haze-free environment for future generations.

 Please download the Information Sheet for Participants for more information.

 Details of the FGD

 Each session is about 1 to 1.5 hours.
-The session will be held on the afternoons of 26th (Sat) and 27 May (Sun) at The Common Ground near MacPherson MRT.
+The next session will be held on the afternoon of 1 July (Sunday) at The Common Ground near MacPherson MRT.
 Please click on the sign up button and fill up the google form.

 Please indicate all available slots.
 We will confirm your grouping 2 weeks prior to the discussion.